-If you’d rather petrol, again, there’s only one engine to choose from, but this time it comes with three different power outputs.
+If you’d rather opt for petrol, there’s only one engine to choose from but this time it comes with three different power outputs.

 There’s the entry-level P200, which produces 197bhp, the P250, offering 247bhp and the top-of-the-range P300, giving you 296bhp.